Worried about bringing your pet to Mexico?

-I get it.
-When we were looking at other countries outside the U.S. as a possible place to live, if there was a quarantine for pets, I wouldn't even consider that country.
-That country was dead to me!
+I get it - when we were exploring countries outside the U.S. as a possible place to live, if there was a quarantine for pets - that country was dead to me!

-A few months later, Asha (then 11 years), started peeing uncontrollably when she was sleeping - uh oh, urinary incontinence.
-My vet in the U.S. (Dr. Barbara Royal) offered to answer any questions I had for a year after we moved to Mexico - which was wonderful because she's an integrative vet and I'm very much into natural healthcare.
+A few months later, Asha (then 11 years), started peeing uncontrollably when she was sleeping.
+I contacted my integrative vet in the U.S. (Dr. Barbara Royal) as I wanted a natural solution and wanted her opinion first.
 She recommended a hormone, but it was NOT AVAILABLE IN MEXICO.

-tna . that's not available
+TNA . that's not available

 I tried many avenues and simply could not find what Dr. Royal recommended.
 If you grew up in the U.S., you can pretty much get whatever you want, when you want it.
 You don't realize that this is a privilege not available in other countries.

 At the same time, I met a Naturopath, Claudia, her company is Alquimiate (she works with people and pets).
 I reached out to her and she prescribed an essential oil and an herbal tea.

 Greyhounds have one less layer of skin than other dogs, their skin is paper thin.
 Her shoulder was torn open.
-It was before the vet was open, but they immediately answered the emergency number and said to meet me at the office in 10 minutes.
+It was before the vet was open, but they immediately answered the emergency number and said to meet at the office in 10 minutes.
 They gave her stitches and I was able to bring her home later that day.

 We were stunned - we're very impressed with how much these doctors care.
 In addition, any time we took her back for a check-up or medicine, there was no extra cost, and it was a fraction of the cost for a similar surgery in the U.S.

 On New Years Eve, the vet came to our house to check on Asha who was not feeling well.
 They make house calls!

 So far the local dogs we've run into are friendly.
-On one occasion, we were walking our dogs and an Expat was playing with two dogs in an open area, dogs that I've never seen in the area - they were not leashed.
+On one occasion, we were walking our dogs and an Expat/Immigrant from the U.S. or Canada, was playing with two dogs in an open area, dogs that I've never seen in the area - they were not leashed.
 One of the dogs was a pitbull and he ran over to Kai and grabbed his neck, then Kai was on the ground - it was a nightmare.
 Fortunately my dog was okay, but he did have some open wounds on his swollen and bruised neck.
 We found pepper spray, which is now attached to their leashes.

 housing and large dogs